mmphego/mmphego.github.io/_posts/2020-01-17-My-Experience-And-What-I-Learned-From-Udacity-AI-Programming-With-Python-Nano-Degree-Part-2.md

 ----------------------------------------------------------

-This concludes the walk-through and the Jupyter notebook and Python scripts can be found on my [GitHub *learning-progress* repository](http://bit.ly/2uSeyuB)
+This concludes the walk-through and the Jupyter notebook and Python scripts can be found on my forked [GitHub repository](https://github.com/mmphego/aipnd-project)

-I would encourage you to create your image classifier using this template: [AI Programming with Python Project](https://github.com/udacity/aipnd-project)
+I would encourage you to create your image classifier using this template, I forked from: [AI Programming with Python Project](https://github.com/udacity/aipnd-project)

 # Resources